About Tongue Ties?

 tongue tie

 Tongue tie, also known as ankyloglossia, is a condition that affects the movement of the tongue and is present at birth.
 It occurs when the frenulum, a small piece of tissue that connects the tongue to the floor of the mouth, is too short, tight, or thick.
 This can restrict the movement of the tongue and make it difficult to perform certain tasks, such as sticking out the tongue or moving it from side to side.
+In many cases there can be benefits to a tongue tie release procedure or frenuloplasty.

 YouTube video